dawidwozny/dawidwozny.github.io/_posts/2025-03-22-windows-2025-docker-wsl2.md

 #### WSL2
 **WSL** in general allows you to run a Linux environment on Windows and **WSL2** has significant performance improvemts in relation to WSL1.
 What is most important, it allows you to run Linux docker containers on Windows machine without the need for Hyper-V.

-WSL2 was not included in Windows Server 2022 LTSC and only added to Windows Server 2022 some time after the release.
+WSL2 was not included in Windows Server 2022 LTSC and only added to Windows Server 2022 SAC some time after the release.
 This was quite important obstacle.
 When  using **Windows Containers** you need to match the version of the operating system and the container and that is most of the time LTSC.
-At least how it was so far.
-Did not investigated [Portability for containers](https://learn.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/portability) enough to say that changed but it seems it changed.
+At least how it was so far and changed with [Container Portability](https://learn.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/portability) implementation.

-So in theory I could have WSL2 on Windows Server 2022 but without [Process Isolation](https://learn.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container) for containers, so no go.
+So in theory I could have WSL2 on Windows Server 2022 but without [Process Isolation](https://learn.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container) for windows containers, no go.

 With Windows Server 2025 relase you can run WSL2.